After School Care Activities – for primary school aged kids

 - Have an adult shrink the artwork in an oven or toaster oven – the kids are amazed at this process.
 Check out how to do shrink art here

-3. OUTDOOR GAMES
+OUTDOOR GAMES for after school

 Commonwealth / Olympic Games Day